Natti Love Joys

 The Natti Love Joys are also the founders of Camp Reggae, a reggae musical festival deep in the Tennessee mountains, that celebrates the outdoors and promotes the importance of family.
 They are also three time recipients of Atlanta's Peach Drop Awards as the most influential reggae band.

-Their song "Stranger" was the used by Johnny Depp on his first TikTok post.
+The song "Stranger" by the Love Joys, was the used by Johnny Depp on his first TikTok post.

-Their song "All I Can Say" is on the Saints Row reggae radiostation.
+The song "All I Can Say" by the Love Joys, is on the Saints Row reggae radiostation.